finos/legend/docs/user-journeys/connect-datasources.md

 ---
-id: consume-transform-data
+id: connect-datasources
-title: Consume and Transform Data
+title: Connect Data Models to Data Sources
-sidebar_label: Consume/Transform Data
+sidebar_label: Consume to Data Sources
 ---

-## Connect Data Models to Data
+## Connect Data Models to Data Sources

-TODO: add image or diagram representing user journey flow
+_TODO: add image or diagram representing user journey flow

 TODO: describe user journey, what you can do with Legend + hyperlink to tutorials + why this user journey is relevant/impactful

-- Connect your data model to data.
+- Connect your data model to data sources
+- Stores & Mappings
+- External formats & Bindings
 - Connect your data model to a relational data store
 - Connect your data to a semi-structured file
 - Connect your data model to an API (Service store)